-You might think that a violin case is relatively simple – it’s got a violin, and a bow, and not much else.
-However, in the case of a violinist are … Continue reading What’s in my case?
+You might think that a violin case is relatively simple.
+It’s got a violin, and a bow, and not much else.
+There are multiple things in the case of a violinist that help you get set up and be prepared for any contingency.
+Here’s a list of what I have in my case.Continue reading What’s in my violin case?

-Violin show pieces are the pieces which are at the limit of violin technique.
+Violin showpieces are the pieces which are at the limit of violin technique.
 They are difficult, flashy, and impressive.
-Here’s my list of the top 10 violin showpieces.
-Paganini … Continue reading Top 5 Violin Showpieces
+Here’s my list of the top five violin showpieces.

 Today we look at one of the major pieces of the violin repertoire.
 Antonin Dvorak’s Violin Concerto in A minor, Op.
 108, premiered on this day in 1883.
 Continue reading On This Day… October 14

 As if we didn’t have enough composers to celebrate their birthdays of, the tradition has arisen that we also celebrate their dying- or death-day.
 We get major celebrations at 50 years after their death, which could also be 100 years after their birth.
 But either way, it’s an excuse for concert programmers to hold a concert.
 Or a number of concerts.
 Today we look at the first death-day of this series, that of the Romantic composer Max Bruch.
 Continue reading On This Day… 2 October

 Today we look at a lesser known Brittish composer, who was titled the “Father of modern British Music” and “the English Debussy.”
 Cyril Scott, born on September 27th, 1879 was a composer, writer and poet.
 Continue reading On This Day… September 27